 Fixed rate investments and borrowings are those where the rate of interest is fixed for at least 12 months, measured from the start of the transaction year or the transaction date if later.
+All other instruments are classed as variable rate.

-11. Maturity Structure of Fixed Rate borrowing
+10. Maturity Structure of Fixed Rate borrowing